grincc/grin-wallet-api-tutorial/readme.md

 }
 ```

-Next, we need to call the method: `receive_tx` from the Foreign API which recieve a tranaction created by another party, returning the modified Slate object, modified with the recipient's output for the transaction amount, and public signature data.
+Next, we need to call the method: `receive_tx` from the Foreign API which receives a transaction created by another party, returning the modified Slate object, modified with the recipient's output for the transaction amount, and public signature data.
 This slate can then be sent back to the sender to finalize the transaction via the Owner API's finalize_tx method.

-This function creates a single output for the full amount, set to a status of 'Awaiting finalization'.
+This function creates a single output for the full amount and sets to a status of 'Awaiting finalization'.
 It will remain in this state until the wallet finds the corresponding output on the chain, at which point it will become 'Unspent'.
-The slate will be updated with the results of Signing round 1 and 2, adding the recipient's public nonce, public excess value, and partial signature to the slate.
+The slate will be updated with the results of signing round 1 and 2, adding the recipient's public nonce, public excess value, and partial signature to the slate.

 Also creates a corresponding Transaction Log Entry in the wallet's transaction log.